Langboat/mengzi-retrieval-lm/README.md

 > * The test_data.json and train_data.json in the data folder are currently supported file formats, you can modify your data to this format.
 # Evaluations
 Use [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) as evaluation method

+We set the seq_len of the lm-evaluation-harness to 1025 as the initial setting for model comparison because the seq_len of our model training is 1025.
 ```bash
 cd lm-evaluation-harness
 python setup.py install